Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 }
 ```

-2. In environmental variables (envs).
+### Environmental variables
+The second method is to use environmental variables.
 This is mainly used to provide sensitive values.

 ```bash
 export SNOWFLAKE_USER="..."
 export SNOWFLAKE_PRIVATE_KEY=$(cat ~/.ssh/snowflake_key.p8)
 ```

+### TOML file
-3. In a TOML file (default in ~/.snowflake/config).
+The third method is to use a TOML configuration file (default location in ~/.snowflake/config).
 Notice the use of different profiles.
 The profile name needs to be specified in the Terraform configuration file in `profile` field.
 When this is not specified, `default` profile is loaded.
 When a `default` profile is not present in the TOML file, it is treated as "empty", without failing.

 Read [TOML](https://toml.io/en/) specification for more details on the syntax.